Stimming – Should I Make My Child Stop?

 Before we can determine whether or not to stop the behavior, it is important to understand what stimming actually is, and why people with autism do it.
-Stimming is a shortened version of the term “self-stimulating behaviors.”
+Stimming is a shortened version of the term “self-stimulatory behaviors.”

 It presents in many ways.
 Stimming can look like flapping hands or snapping fingers, chewing everything, watching wheels spin, rocking back and forth, picking skin, and countless other behaviors.
 It is a way for autistic individuals to receive sensory input, block out unwanted sensory input, communicate, process anxiety, and find balance.

 What’s the issue then?
 It sounds like stimming is a good thing.
 So why do people want to stop it?

 Check out this easy read about stimming for more info!

 Should I make my child stop stimming?

 Many stimming behaviors are subtle, and even some neurotypical adults stim without realizing it.
 You’ve seen it – hair twirling, leg shaking, nail biting, pen clicking.
 Those are all examples of socially acceptable stims, but there are a slew of others that draw attention in public.

 In general, it is not necessary (or advised) to snuff out your child’s self-regulatory behaviors, unless they are causing problems.
 While there are many benefits to stimming, there are three instances where it is frowned upon.

 Many stimming behaviors are considered socially unacceptable.
 People just aren’t used to seeing things like spinning, hand-flapping, rocking, head shaking, and other behaviors that are pretty normal to us.
 And for those kinds of behaviors, there really us no good reason to make your child stop, unless they are causing a disturbance.
 Use your judgment in each situation.